rvarago/absent/README.md

 ```
 auto const maybe_zip_code =  find_person() >> &person::find_address & &address::zip_code;
+if (maybe_zip_code) {
+    // You just have to check at the end before making the "final" use of the composition chain
+}
 ````

 To understand the above snippets, here it follows a brief explanation of the combinators _fmap_ and _bind_.